 - 4. Caltrans Facilities: The scope of the analysis should be confirmed with District 3 planning and operations staff.
 In general, District 3 requires analysis of all freeway ramps that may be substantially affected by the project, including 95th percentile queue lengths (off-ramps and metered on-ramps).
 Interchanges should be evaluated for opportunities to improve bicycle and pedestrian connectivity and safety, especially considering uncontrolled, high-speed movements.
 Safety analysis of the mainline and ramp terminals should be provided, consistent with current requirements and guidance. - 5.
-Transit: The scope should include at minimum the following analysis related to transit, as may be applicable to the project: - Current and planned transit service within 1/2 mile of the project, including route description, service area, hours of service, and headway/frequency - Any temporary or permanent reduction in transit availability or impacts to existing service due to project construction or operations - Accessibility of transit, including ADA accessibility, to pedestrians, in the project vicinity - Need for route extensions/connectors and bus stops - Adequacy of pedestrian and bicycle connections to transit, including bike paths and parking - Impact of project-generated automobile trips on transit speeds and dwell time - o Assessment of project-generated transit trips on transit capacity.
+Transit: Discuss all existing and planned bus routes or rail lines that have, or will have, a station or stop within 1/2 mile of the project, including route description, service area, hours of service, and headways.
+For projects located greater than 1/2 mile from the project, (1) assess the potential for generating demand for such services; (2) large projects are encouraged to identify funding sources to provide public or private transit services; and (3) if there is an adopted plan to provide Bus Rapid Transit/Hi-Bus, the project may construct or contribute to buildout of the plan.
+Any permanent or temporary reduction of transit availability or interference with existing service should be discussed.
 If an existing or planned transit stop is located on the project frontage, transit stop improvements may be required as part of the project frontage improvements.
 If modeled using SACSIM, mode share and person trips by transit mode should be reported.
 Transit ridership forecasts for lines servicing the project should be provided (i.e. boardings by walk and drive access).
-If new transit service is proposed by the project, report the type and frequency of service, operator, usage metrics (e.g. load factor, boardings per revenue hour), and funding sources.

-- 6. Bicycle Facilities: Identify and evaluate effects on existing or planned (Sacramento County Bicycle Master Plan) facilities adjacent to or within 1/4 mile of the project.
+If new transit service is proposed by the project, report the type and frequency of service, operator, usage metrics (e.g. load factor, boardings per revenue hour), and funding sources. - 6.
+Bicycle Facilities: Identify and evaluate effects on existing or planned (Sacramento County Bicycle Master Plan) facilities adjacent to or within 1/4 mile of the project.
 The project's connectivity to the surrounding bicycle/transit network and adequacy of bike parking should be addressed.
 If modeled using SACSIM, mode share and person trips by bicycle mode should be reported. - 7.
 Pedestrian Facilities: Identify any existing or planned (Sacramento County Pedestrian Master Plan) pedestrian facilities that will be affected by the project.
-The project's

-- connectivity to the surrounding pedestrian and transit network should be addressed.
+The project's connectivity to the surrounding pedestrian and transit network should be addressed.
 If modeled using SACSIM, mode share and person trips by walk mode should be reported. - 8.
 Trucks: For projects that are expected to generate substantial truck traffic (including, but not limited to, industrial, warehousing/distribution, and surface mining projects), identify the number of truck trips that will be generated, design accommodations necessary to support these trucks, and if any of the affected roadways are STAA routes.
 As directed by the Department of Transportation, evaluate the current condition of the roadway pavement and any needed improvements to support projected loading.

-Other type of supplemental studies or analyses that may be requested in the LTA include, but are not limited to:
+Other type of analyses that may be requested in the LTA include, but are not limited to:

-- Queue Management Plan (QMP)

-- Parking Management Plan (PMP)

-- Truck turning template analysis

 - Median island or channelization island movement restrictions

 - Signal coordination plans

 - Signal warrant analysis

 - Development phasing analysis

 - Crash analysis/safety evaluation

 - Neighborhood cut-through traffic analysis

 - Construction activity traffic analysis

 - Traffic index/pavement condition index/ESAL calculations